38 Holiday Events in the Sacramento Area You Don’t Want to Miss

 Photo Courtesy of the Sacramento Premier Holiday Expo

 The Sacramento Premier Holiday Expo is a non-stop day of holiday fun at the Scottish Rite Masonic Center.
 With unique holiday shopping, food tasting, a live DJ, a fashion show, entertainment, and a photo booth — this is a must-do holiday event for small business owners and shoppers alike!
+Plus, there is something for the whole family at the Premier Holiday Expo!
+There will be a puppet show, an appearance from Santa, and much more.
 Tickets are now for sale for $9 in advance or $13 at the door.
+Tickets for children 12 and under are free and parking is free as well!

 Saturday, December 9 | Downtown Roseville